 Development budgets must include hard cost construction contingencies to cover unforeseen construction cost increases.
 The contingency must be sized as a percentage of the construction contract, as calculated in the Authority's Common Application, according to the following:

-- New-Construction: 5% - o Rehabilitation (vacant residential, adaptive reuse, or modifications): 10%
+- New-Construction: 5% - o Rehabilitation (vacant residential, adaptive reuse, or modifications): 10% - Contingency will be prorated for projects that are a combination new construction and rehab.

 • Total Award